Giving Your Scraps a Second Chance

 Do you take yard waste?

-• YES to: untreated grass clippings, small branches, leaves, garden trimmings
+YES: untreated grass clippings, small branches, leaves, garden trimmings

-• NO to: chemically treated grass, thorny branches, contact-irritant plants, or anything that could harm our birds.
+NO: chemically treated grass, thorny branches, contact-irritant plants, or anything that could harm our birds.

 The best place for unwanted yard waste is Capen Park.